 Philosopher: That’s right.
 You are all caught up in the need for approval.
 You live thinking about how you can be loved by other people, how you can be recognized by other people.
-Even the path of the educator, which it would seem you chose yourself, may be a life of “the me that others wish to know,” a life that has the objective of being recognized by others.
+Even the path of the educator, which it would seem you chose yourself, may be a life of “the me that others want,” a life that has the objective of being recognized by others.

 Generally speaking, we live controlled by a craving to be loved.
 We choose our lifestyle at a time when we can only crave to be loved by our parents, and we grow older and become adults still reinforcing that “lifestyle of being loved.”

 To get away from dependency upon being loved, the only thing one can do is love.
 It is accomplished by loving.
 Not by waiting to be loved or waiting for that perfect mate, but loving of one’s own volition.
 That is the only way.

 Kishimi, Ichiro and Koga, Fumitake (2019 English).
 The Courage to Be Happy: Discover the Power of Positive Psychology and Choose Happiness Every Day.
 New York: Simon & Schuster (pp. 233-242).

 1 From Eckstein & Kaufman (2012):